Solipsism: Cartesian dualism

 There is another option: the belief that both ideals and "reality" exist.
 Dualists commonly argue that the distinction between the mind (or 'ideas') and matter can be proven by employing Leibniz's principle of the identity of indiscernibles, which states that if two things share exactly the same qualities, then they must be identical, as in indistinguishable from each other and therefore one and the same thing.
 Dualists then attempt to identify attributes of mind that are lacked by matter (such as privacy or intentionality) or vice versa (such as having a certain temperature or electrical charge).
 One notable application of the identity of indiscernibles was by René Descartes in his Meditations on First Philosophy.
 Descartes concluded that he could not doubt the existence of himself (the famous cogito ergo sum argument), but that he could doubt the (separate) existence of his body.
 From this, he inferred that the person Descartes must not be identical to the Descartes body since one possessed a characteristic that the other did not: namely, it could be known to exist.
 Solipsism agrees with Descartes in this aspect, and goes further: only things that can be known to exist for sure should be considered to exist.
 The Descartes body could only exist as an idea in the mind of the person Descartes.
 Descartes and dualism aim to prove the actual existence of reality as opposed to a phantom existence (as well as the existence of God in Descartes' case), using the realm of ideas merely as a starting point, but solipsism usually finds those further arguments unconvincing.
 The solipsist instead proposes that their own unconscious is the author of all seemingly "external" events from "reality".

 Philosophy of Schopenhauer

-The World as Will and Representation is the central work of Arthur Schopenhauer.
+The World as Will and Representation is Arthur Schopenhauer's best-known work.
 Schopenhauer saw the human will as our one window to the world behind the representation, the Kantian thing-in-itself.
 He believed, therefore, that we could gain knowledge about the thing-in-itself, something Kant said was impossible, since the rest of the relationship between representation and thing-in-itself could be understood by analogy as the relationship between human will and human body.